-Meanwhile lets just say that we are proud Martin George contributed a whooping 357 entries.
+But we are proud to say that Martin George contributed 357 entries already.

 The extraordinarily long-running litigation in Masri v Consolidated Contractors is over – the parties have settled.
 Brick Court (which represented the ‘successful’ claimant) has a useful summary of the various judgments of the English courts in Masri over the last five years.
 [Thanks to Tom Cleaver for the tip-off.]

 Those who teach or study in private international law will be interested to know that Chris Clarkson and Jonathan Hill have published the 4th edition of their excellent student text on The Conflict of Laws.
-From the blurb: Read more… Covers the basic principles of the conflict of laws in a succinct and approachable style […]
+From the blurb: Covers the basic principles of the conflict of laws in a succinct and approachable style making this […]

 As part of the University of Sydney’s Summer School Programme, there will be a Commercial Conflict of Laws course at Magdelen College, Oxford on 11-12 and 14-15 July 2011.
 It will be taught by